learn-co-students/hs-flatiron-swag-store-3-after-school-advanced-000/README.md

 Step 4 - Set up your config.ru, Gemfile and Rakefile (totally okay to copy from Fwitter again!)

 Step 5 - Now for the MVC.
-In the infamous words of Yeezy, it's all about the models.
+In the words of Yeezy, it's all about the models.
 We'll start off with one model/table for Items with the following attributes/columns:

 ```ruby
 :name